What Is Asset-Based Lending?

 2. You Have Low Revenue But High Projections

 Growing businesses often seek business loans to obtain the resources they need to keep up with demand.
 But as mentioned in the previous section, the business’s age and revenue might fall short of the institution’s general requirements.
 In this case, an asset-based lender might devote more attention to the business’s future than its sparse historical data.
-After analyzing the accuracy of your projections, the institution might also assess your personal capacity to reach these goals.
+After analyzing your projections’ accuracy, the institution might also assess your personal capacity to reach these goals.